youssefelabbas/MDITask/README.md

-    Navigate to the root directory of the project in your terminal Compile the project by running mvn clean compile Run the tests by executing the command mvn test
+    Navigate to the root directory of the project in your terminal Compile the project by running mvn clean compile Run the tests by executing the command mvn test install the dependencies in the pom.xml file

 Scenario 1: Verify that user cannot log in with valid but not registered email

 In this scenario, we will verify that a user cannot log in to the Amazon.eg website with a valid email that is not registered.
+    Open Scenario1 class and run it leading to:
     Open the Amazon.eg website in your browser Navigate to the login page
     Enter a valid email in the email field